-An assessor is a member of a Site Evaluation Team (SET) who assists in the evaluation of programs undergoing the accreditation process.
+An assessor is a member of an Accreditation Team who assists in the evaluation of programs undergoing the accreditation process.
 They are dental practitioners with extensive experience as a clinician, academic, or a combination of each.

 An overview of the accreditation process for assessors is outlined in the diagram below.

 To ensure accredited programs are reviewed in a consistent manner, all assessors are required to undergo training conducted by the ADC.

 This training is provided to all assessors and is completed in two stages:

 During the accreditation process, stage one slides are provided to all assessors in conjunction with the submission from the education provider.
 The Accreditation Team, along with a staff member from the ADC secretariat, undertakes stage two training the day before the accreditation visit.

 In addition to the assessor training, the ADC, in conjunction with the DC(NZ), has developed an Accreditation Manual for Assessors.

 This manual provides guidance to assessors during the review of programs for the purpose of accreditation.
 Assessors are asked to familiarise themselves with the content included in the manual to ensure a consistent approach to the accreditation process.